-- 4. Put a drop of oil on your fingertip and apply a light coating to the gasket of the new oil filter. - 5.
-Wipe the mounting flange with a clean rag and install the replacement oil filter on the engine by turning it clockwise onto the filter adapter until the rubber gasket makes contact with the base.
+- Put a drop of oil on your fingertip and apply a light coating to the gasket of the new oil filter. - Install the replacement oil filter on the engine by turning it clockwise onto the filter adapter until the rubber gasket makes contact with the base.
 Tighten the filter an additional 1/2 turn after the gasket first makes contact.